girlscript/winter-of-contributing/Web_Development/FrontEnd/High Resolution Display in CSS/Retina Display for High Resolution.md

 # High Resolution Display using the Retina Imgae Concept

-The Apple was introduced a display called the "Retina Display" which have much better than our normal display such as picture element Per Inch(PPI) or Dots Per Inch(DPI).
+The Apple introduces a display called the "Retina Display" which has much better than our normal display such as picture element Per Inch(PPI) or Dots Per Inch(DPI).
-This display have high resolution power and we could easily distinguish between normal and retina display because each display vary sizes and specifications.
+This display have high resolution power and we can easily distinguish between normal and retina display because each display vary sizes and specifications.

 ## Display Resolution